ojilles/jilles.net/_posts/2003-04-05-a-storm-of-swords-martin.md

 I am currently reading [A storm of swords](http://www.amazon.com/Storm-Swords-Song-Fire-Book/dp/055357342X) by George R.R.
 Martin.
 That book is book #3 in a series called _A song of ice and fire_.
-I was pointed to this series by some people on usenet.
+I was pointed to this series by some people on Usenet.
 After reading almost all the material written by J.R.R.
 Tolkien I wanted something else, but similar.